Blazemeter/taurus/README.md

 Then run `bzt test.yml`.
 After the tool finishes, observe resulting summary stats in console log.
 All artifact files from the run will be placed in the directory mentioned in console log.
+Read more on command-line tool usage [here](https://github.com/Blazemeter/taurus/wiki/CommandLine).

 ## Further Reading